DannyBen/nasdaq/README.md

 ---

-Quata is a lightweight ruby library for accessing Quandl with a command line interface.
+Quata is a lightweight ruby library for accessing Quandl, and includes a command line interface.

 It provides direct access to all of the [Quandl API][1] endpoints.